 Career opportunities in Rhode Island

-If you're interested in working a job that classifies as high paying, high growth and high demand, you'd do well to consider earning a Rhode Island online degree in one of the fields below.
-The Rhode Island Department of Labor and Training lists the following careers among its "Hot Jobs," which currently pay higher-than-average wages and are expected to experience faster-than-average growth between 2008 and 2018.
-Below are five hot jobs in Rhode Island, along with their average salaries in the state as of December 2010, the typical education required and projected employment growth.
+The Rhode Island Department of Labor and Training classifies a career as a "Hot Job" if it has higher-than-average wages in Rhode Island and is expected to experience faster-than-average growth between 2008 and 2018.
+Below are five "Hot Jobs" in Rhode Island, along with their average salaries in the state as of December 2010, the typical education required, and projected employment growth.

 - Computer applications software engineers: $88,254, bachelor's degree.
 Expected employment increase: 42.3 percent.